Clarenskyy/amazon-project/Readme.md

 3. Controller

 - runs the code when we interact with the page an example is in `checkout.js` line `131` below

+## TESTING CODE

+1. trying out the code by opening the website
+2. Manual Testing
+3. Automated Testing

+- use code to test code, examples are in `test` folder

+### 2 types of test cases

+1. basic test case

+- test code if it works

+2. edge cases

+- test with values that are tricky